The Graphic Communications Group Limited and the Nyaho Medical Centre last

 The health bazaar also brought together vendors who came to exhibit all kinds of natural and health products, ranging from beverages, skin and hair products, blood pressure tea, organic products, textiles, as well as beads.

-Explaining the motivation behind the Health Bazaar in an interview with the Daily Graphic, the Managing Director of the Nyaho Medical Centre, Dr Elikem Tamakloe, said Ghanaians were not health conscious and that many people had been afflicted with degrees of ailments due to their lifestyles.
+Explaining the motivation behind the Health Bazaar in an interview with the Daily Graphic, the Managing Director of the Nyaho Medical Centre, Dr Elikem Tamakloe, said Ghanaians were not health conscious and that many people had been afflicted with

 That, he explained, had compelled the Nyaho Medical Centre to promote Preventive Health through the encouragement of healthy lifestyles and promotion of health consciousness among the Ghanaian public.